I have been deeply involved in acupuncture and Chinese medicine since 1995 and have been practising professionally since 2003.

 Before making my life-long passion for natural medicine and healing a profession, I worked in the IT industry as a personal assistant, writer and editor.

 textbook on Gentle Spinal Realignment ("Dorn Therapy").
-Currently, the third edition is being sold.
+It’s currently in it’s fourth edition.

 I am a full member of the New Zealand Institute for Acupuncture.